Wanted (2008 film): Theatrical run

 Wanted premiered in 3,185 theaters and earned $50,927,085 in its opening weekend, placing it at second place behind WALL-E. It was the best opening ever for an R-rated film released in June, only surpassed four years later by Prometheus and Ted.
 Overall, it achieved the seventh-highest opening weekend for an R-rated film, after The Matrix Reloaded, The Passion of the Christ, 300, Sex and the City, Hannibal and 8 Mile.
 Internationally, the film grossed $33 million on its opening weekend, breaking records in Russia and South Korea.
 Wanted earned $134,508,551 in the United States and $207,954,512 internationally for a worldwide box office gross of $342,463,063 against a budget of $75 million.

 Home video

-Wanted was released on DVD and Blu-ray on December 2, 2008, in the U.S. Two versions were released, including a single-disc DVD and a two-disc edition of both DVD and Blu-ray.
+Wanted was released on DVD and Blu-ray on December 2, 2008, in the United States.
+Two versions were released, including a single-disc DVD and a two-disc edition of both DVD and Blu-ray.
 A collectible two-disc gift-set DVD also included collectible postcards, a lenticular film cel in an acrylic frame, and a photobook of the Assassins.
-The DVD debuted at second place on the charts (behind The Chronicles of Narnia: Prince Caspian), and generated over $65 million in revenue by February 2009.
+The DVD debuted at second place on the charts (behind The Chronicles of Narnia: Prince Caspian), and generated $66.7 million in revenue by February 2009.
 The Blu-ray debuted at first place on the charts.